trufflesuite/ganache/UPGRADE-GUIDE.md

 Ganache now _disables_ the `vmErrorsOnRPCResponse` functionality by default.

-If your code relies on these non-standard errors on transaction failure you'll need to _enable_ the `vmErrorsOnRpcResponse` flag to restore this behavior:
+If your code relies on these non-standard errors on transaction failure, you'll need to _enable_ the `vmErrorsOnRpcResponse` flag to restore this behavior:

 ```console